rust-lang/rust/lintcheck/README.md

 The results will then be saved to `lintcheck-logs/custom_logs.toml`.

-The `custom.toml` file may be built using <https://crates.io> recently most downloaded crates by using the `popular-crates` binary from the `lintcheck` directory.
-For example, to retrieve the 100 recently most downloaded crates:
+The `custom.toml` file may be built using <https://crates.io> recently most downloaded crates by using `cargo lintcheck popular`.
+For example, to retrieve the 200 recently most downloaded crates:

 ```
-cargo run --release --bin popular-crates -- -n 100 custom.toml
+cargo lintcheck popular -n 200 custom.toml
 ```